National Fraternal Order of Police: Fraternal Order of Police Auxiliary

 The Fraternal Order of Police Auxiliary (FOPA) is the auxiliary organization of FOP for family members of FOP members.
 It was formed by a group of wives of Pittsburgh police officers in 1920, and Kathryn M. Milton became its first national president, in 1941 as the Fraternal Order of Police Ladies Auxiliary.
 It reports over 2,000 members in 140 Auxiliaries in 25 states.
 In 1985, males older than 18 were admitted for the first time; in 1987, the current name was adopted, dropping the term "Ladies."

 Fraternal Order of Police Associates

 The Fraternal Order of Police Associates (FOPA) is a civilian affiliate organization that is made up of FOP supporters not eligible for membership.
 Its members include friends and family of members, businesspeople, professionals, and other citizens.
 It is a 501(c)(3) tax-exempt organization.

 Political advocacy

 Passed legislation supported by FOP includes the Law Enforcement Officers Safety Act, Law Enforcement Officers Equity Act, and HELPS Retirees Act.
-Pending legislation that FOP lobbies for include the Social Security Fairness Act, the Public Safety Employer-Employee Cooperation Act of 2007, and the State and Local Law Enforcement Officers' Discipline, Accountability and Due Process Act.
+Pending legislation that FOP lobbies for includes the Social Security Fairness Act, the Public Safety Employer-Employee Cooperation Act of 2007, and the State and Local Law Enforcement Officers' Discipline, Accountability and Due Process Act.

 The FOP distributes questionnaires for candidates for U.S. president and Congress asking them about their views on issues relating to police officers.

 FOP has the following issue positions: